Tables & References

 Table & reference tools

-Tools for warehouse metadata and the queries hitting a table: look up a table or view by fully-qualified name, resolve a partial or ambiguous reference into a canonical FQN, list the queries that ran against a table, and inspect per-column schema and cardinality.
+Tools for warehouse metadata and the queries hitting a table: look up a table or view by fully-qualified name, resolve a partial or ambiguous reference into a canonical FQN, list the queries that read or produce a table, trace a table's upstream/downstream neighbor tables, inspect per-column schema and cardinality, and find tables that are structurally similar by column set, inputs, or consumers.
 For column-usage frequency and table storage-overview metrics, see Table & Column Usage.

 All table tools accept a 3-part (db.schema.table) or 2-part (schema.table) name; a bare table name is rejected.
 A 2-part name resolves exactly when a default database is supplied, otherwise it is suffix-matched (multiple hits return as ambiguous with candidate FQNs).